AndreaFalconCortes/ElkMemoryModel/README.md

 --- In repository ---

-In this repository besides this readme.txt there are one executable R code.
+In this repository, besides this readme.txt ,there is one executable R code.

 --- Step by step ---